Curriculum & Graduation Planning

 Students, fill out your rough Graduation Plan completely

 …before requesting that an Academic Advisor for BSCI proofread it.
-Have a closer look at the sample grad plan above (ILLUSTRATIVE PURPOSES ONLY) to review expectations.
+Have a closer look at the sample grad plan above (ILLUSTRATIVE PURPOSES ONLY).

 Want to switch Specializations?